 Google, Meta dominate as digital propels global advertising growth -forecasts

-The global advertising industry will notch higher growth this year than previously expected as brands are relying more heavily on search engine and social media companies such as Alphabet Inc's Google and Meta Platforms Inc to reach customers during the pandemic, according to two ad industry forecasts released on Monday.
+The global advertising industry will notch higher growth this year than previously expected and is likely to continue its streak in 2022 as brands are relying more heavily on search engine and social-media companies such as Alphabet Inc's Google and Meta Platforms Inc to reach customers during the pandemic, according to two ad industry forecasts released on Monday.

 By Sheila Dang

-Dec 6 (Reuters) - The global advertising industry will notch higher growth this year than previously expected as brands are relying more heavily on search engine and social media companies such as Alphabet Inc's Google GOOGL.O and Meta Platforms Inc FB.O to reach customers during the pandemic, according to two ad industry forecasts released on Monday.
+Dec 6 (Reuters) - The global advertising industry will notch higher growth this year than previously expected and is likely to continue its streak in 2022 as brands are relying more heavily on search engine and social-media companies such as Alphabet Inc's Google GOOGL.O and Meta Platforms Inc FB.O to reach customers during the pandemic, according to two ad industry forecasts released on Monday.

 New businesses formed during the pandemic needed to advertise to find customers, while others likely maintained ad spending to stay in front of consumers' minds, said Brian Wieser, global president of business intelligence at ad agency GroupM.

+"This is possibly the fastest-growing year ever in terms of the advertising industry," Wieser said during a UBS conference on Monday.

-Global ad spending is expected to increase by about 9% in 2022, according to the reports.
+Global ad spending is expected to grow by about 9% in 2022, according to the reports.

 The growth has been a boon for Alphabet, Meta and Amazon.com Inc AMZN.O, major sellers of digital ads and which now account for more than half of all advertising spending outside of China, an increase from closer to 40% in 2019, GroupM said.